PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

-And also, the wrong way to add a player to a LuckPerms group.
+And also, this is the wrong way to add a player to a LuckPerms **group**.
 This won't work correctly.
+These are the commands for permissions and not groups.

     /lp user <player-name> permission set prison.mines.<mine-name> true /lp user <player-name> permission unset prison.mines.<mine-name>